 Technique Detects Resolution Whole genome?
 Requires dividing cells?
 Karyotype Chromosome structural abnormalities, translocations (fusion genes), inversions, aneuploidies, balanced rearrangements Very low Yes Yes Fluorescence in situ hybridization (FISH) Changes in targeted genomic regions with diagnostic or prognostic value for a particular malignancy.
 Can detect fusion genes, balanced rearrangements and CNAs ^{7,9} ≈100kb-300kb No Varies depending on application SNP microrarray analysis CNAs, copy neutral loss of heterozygosity (CN-LOH), uniparental disomy (UPD), polyploidies.
-9 Does not identify balanced rearrangements or fusion genes ≈3kb-10kb Yes No Next generation sec quencing Targeted gene panels Changes at the DNA level in selected areas of interest (hotspots with known mutations) < 1kb No No Whole exome sequencing (WES) Changes at the DNA level in the protein coding region and immediately surrounding regions < 1kb Yes No Whole genome sequencing (WGS) Changes at the DNA level, including point mutations (single-nucleotide variants, SNVs), indels, translocations, gene fusions, CNAs and unexpected structural changes < 1kb Yes No
+9 Does not identify balanced rearrangements or fusion genes ≈3kb-10kb Yes No Next Generation Sequencing Targeted gene panels Changes at the DNA level in selected areas of interest (hotspots with known mutations) < 1kb No No Whole exome sequencing (WES) Changes at the DNA level in protein coding region and immediately surrounding regions < 1kb Yes No Whole genome sequencing (WGS) Changes at the DNA level in both coding and non-coding regions , including point mutations (single-nucleotide variants, SNVs), indels, translocations, gene fusions, CNAs and unexpected structural changes < 1kb Yes No malignancy, from passenger mutations, which are commonly found in most cancers but do not confer a selective advantage and are not actionable.2 An individual malignancy may have more than one driver mutation.2